CVE-2022-4866

 01 // Technical Summary

 Stored Cross-Site Scripting (XSS) vulnerabilities in the usememos/memos application allow attackers to inject malicious JavaScript code into the application.
 This can lead to account compromise, data theft, and session hijacking for users accessing the application.
-Successful exploitation requires no special privileges, making it a high-risk vulnerability.
+Successful exploitation requires no special privileges and can impact all users of the vulnerable application.

 02 // Vulnerability Mechanism